laurencw348/myprojects/documents/design-journey.md

 ![Desktop Sketch 4](desktop4.jpg)
  This is the final sketch I made for the desktop version of my form, which now includes placeholder data.
 While I was sketching this form, I also realised that having 'submit' as the label for the submit button didn't quite make the most sense, since this is a request form.
 I therefore also changed the button label to 'Submit Request'.
 In addition, I also realised that since the title of the form is 'New Subject Request Form', I should change the labels from 'Course Title' and 'Course Description' to 'Subject Title' and 'Subject Description'.
-These changes are reflected in this sketch.
+These changes are reflected in this sketch above.

 **Mobile Sketches**
 ![Mobile Sketch 1](mobile1.jpg)
 Once I finalized the desktop sketch, I made this sketch for the mobile version of my form.
 My first idea was the simply use the exact same layout and format as the desktop version .
 However, after browsing some mobile websites with forms, I realised that most forms have the label on top of the input box on the mobile version, to make better use of the vertical space.
 I therefore decided to change the design of my mobile form, as seen in sketch 2.